cinnabar-forge/anca/README.md

 # Cinnabar Forge Anna

-Organize your workspace fast and easy with Anna, Project Manager.
+Organize your workspaces and manage projects deploy fast and easy with Anna, Project Manager.

 ## Getting Started